 - Functional Range: 15 min – 12 hours

 Any time we make a recommendation, customers call and ask if it’s OK to go outside the recommendation.
-So common questions are:
+Some common questions are:

 - Will the badge work if I use it for 10 minutes?